6 Incredible Attractions you didn’t know existed in Pays de la Loire

 5. The tidal causeway of Le Passage Du Gois

 This subversive road in the Bay of Bourgneuf links the island of Noirmoutier to Vendee in the Pays de la Loire and is only accessible for an hour or two twice a day when the tide goes out.
 This causeway is so unique due to its exceptional length of 4.5 km, its ancient road is fascinating and many love the drama and excitement of crossing the road before the tide comes in.

 6. The biggest and oldest round the clock endurance motor race in the world

 Every June, the Le Mans motorcycle race takes place in this little northern town of the Pay de la Loire where teams will race non-stop for 24 hours testing their cars ability and endurance.
 The race begins in mid-afternoon and ends at the same time the following day, drivers will frequently race for over two hours before relief drivers can take over whilst they eat and rest.
 The first race took place in 1923 and is now one of the most prestigious automobile races in the world.

 Want to see some of these?
-Take a look at our holiday homes in the Pays de la Loire.
+Take a look at our villas in the Pays de la Loire.

 Do you have any other unknown attractions to add to our list?